In Him Ministries:

 The Holy Spirit indwells us.

-John 14:17 says, "even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
-You know him, for he dwells with you and will be in you."
+John 14:15-17 says, “If you love me, you will keep my commandments.
+And I will ask the Father, and he will give you another Helper, to be with you forever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
+You know him, for he dwells with you and will be in you.”

 The indwelling of the Holy Spirit is a permanent experience that all Christians have when they come to faith in Christ.
 The Bible teaches that the Holy Spirit indwells everyone who believes in Him without exception.
 Jesus promised that those who believed in Him would receive the Spirit of God (John 16:13; Rom.
 8:9-15; Gal.
 4:5; 5:18, 22; 1 Jn.
 2:27; 4:13).
 From the moment of the Christian’s spiritual birth they are indwelt by the Holy Spirit at all times (John 1:12; 14:16-17).
 The Bible says that those who don’t have the Spirit’s indwelling are without Christ, worldly, and are opposed to Christ by the carnal nature (Rom.
 8:9; Jude 1:19; Gal.
 5:17).